noah1400/FrameC/README.md

 A lightweight C-based web framework featuring an integrated web server and simplistic routing mechanism.

 ## Current Limitations and Known Issues
 **HTTP Version Support**: This software currently supports only HTTP/1.1.
 Compatibility with other versions of the HTTP protocol, such as HTTP/2 or HTTP/1.0, is not guaranteed.
+Any Encryption using SSL certificates are also not supported.
+If needed see [Proxy config](#proxy-configurations)

 **Request Validation**: Please be aware that HTTP/TCP requests that do not adhere to the expected format may lead to unpredictable behavior.
 The error handling mechanisms in place may not sufficiently identify or mitigate issues arising from improperly formatted requests.